 Meditation offers a way to live with deeper wisdom, compassion, peace and joy and I love to share what it offers with others.

 This week I was interviewed by Claire Balding on Radio 2’s programme Good Morning Sunday.
 We spoke about mindfulness, retreats and responses to the recent attacks.
 I was also able to give a brief reflection on compassion.
-You can hear the interview here

 The All Party Parliamentary Report has been published with recommendations for mindfulness in healthcare, education, the criminal justice system and the workplace.
 Our studio was featured in a piece on BBC breakfast publicising the report.
 You can read the full report here.